 We are collaborating with Cole Matson (Baylor) and Emily Bernhardt (Duke) on a 5-year NSF study on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
 At Baylor, we are using the BEAR stream facility to contrast chronic vs pulse additions of NPs as well as a chronic dosing of titanium NPs in whole-effluent from the City of Waco's wastewater treatment plant.
 Our lab focuses on trophic transfer and biodistribution of nanoparticles in aquatic food webs.
 CEINT homepage

 Matt Baker (University of Maryland, Baltimore Co.) and King have made some methodological advances in the arena of ecological thresholds.
 In early 2010, we introduced TITAN (Threshold Indicator Taxa Analysis) as a new approach to detecting and interpreting synchronous declines in multiple species along environmental gradient.
 TITAN is currently being used by several states in support of developing numerical water quality criteria.
-Refinements and extensions of our approachar are perpetually in the works.
+Refinements and extensions are in the works.

 We are working with the City of Austin to model the effects of urbanization and flow permanence on macroinvertebrate community structure of streams in Edwards Plateau and Texas Blackland Prairies.
 The goal, initially, was to help scale their Environmental Integrity Index to account for the natural effects of flow permanence on stream biota, but in the process made some exciting discoveries.
 Currently, we are modeling diatom assemblage responses to point and nonpoint nutrient sources in addition to flow and impervious cover.
 City of Austin Env.
 Integrity Index (link)